irvs/ros2_tms_for_construction/README.md

 Follow the instructions on the official page below for how to start groot.

+**Note**
+Groot can only make the Tree visible when the Behavior Tree is running.
+The settings for use should be as follows.
+・ Sensing IP : localhost
+・ Publisher Port : 1666
+・ Sever Port : 1667
+After setting up, press the connect button to display the Behavior tree on Groot as shown in the figure below.

 ![](docs/groot.png)

 ### 5. Try running the task schedular with OperaSim-PhysX